DevOpsNinjaxx/mongo-express-k8s/README.md

    **Make sure you remove value from config map**

-9. Deploy your web-app.yaml
+9. Deploy your `web-app.yaml`
-10. Deploy your ingress controller and access your application using ingress
+10. Deploy your ingress controller by apply `ingress.yaml` and access your application using ingress